Nxele/PinYourAddressOnTheMap/README.md

 ```
 link to the code : https://github.com/Nxele/PinYourAddressOnTheMap/blob/master/app/build.gradle

+#### 4. now download the agconnect-services.json file put it on your app level layer to your project get your file from the app you created on the Huawei mobile services website select your app and go to develop tap you will see it there.
+please see my file and structure. link: https://github.com/Nxele/PinYourAddressOnTheMap/blob/master/app/agconnect-services.json

-#### 4. Add a MapFragment in the layout file of an activity, and set the map attributes using the XML
+#### 5. Add a MapFragment in the layout file of an activity, and set the map attributes using the XML

 ```
 <fragment xmlns:android="http://schemas.android.com/apk/res/android"